-On March 5, 2019, the Company entered into an agreement with a wholly-owned subsidiary of South32, whereby South32 has the option to earn a 70% interest in the Shorty Creek Property (the "Project").
-To maintain the option in good standing, South32 must contribute minimum exploration funding of \$10 million over a 4-year option period with minimum exploration expenditures of \$2 million in Years 1 and 2, and \$3 million in Years 3 and 4 for an aggregate of \$10 million.
+On March 5, 2019, the Company entered into an agreement (the "SC Option Agreement") with a wholly-owned subsidiary of South32 Limited ("South32") whereby South32 has the option to earn a 70% interest in the Shorty Creek Property.
+To maintain the option in good standing under the SC Option Agreement, South32 was required to contribute minimum exploration funding of \$10 million over a 4-year option period with minimum exploration expenditures of \$2 million in Years 1 and 2, and \$3 million in Years 3 and 4 for an aggregate of \$10 million.
+The first year expenditure of a minimum of \$2 million was completed.